 The texture of this bait, as well as the amine compounds packed in it, are beautiful for carp, and I lost count of the number of cases when the fish on my mat defecated by hundreds of grains.
 Two more seemingly polar opposing factors promote the success of sugar corn.

 On the one hand, if someone starts to introduce this bait again into a body of water in which the fish has not seen it for some time, the result will be explosive.
 And on the other hand, the more this bait is in the water, the higher its effectiveness is with each time.
-Contrary to what you are told, it is never "exhaled" and, of course, works particularly well in the winter.
+Contrary to what tell you, it is never “exhaled” and, of course, works particularly well in the winter.

 How many of you reading these lines have ever tried to install yellow corn on top of a light boil?
 Or even over a bright pop-up?
 Have you tried?
 Then why not take a chance?